Talking Rubbish - Recycled Content cover art

 Listen for free

 'Talking Rubbish - Recycled Content' brings you the most useful moments from the Talking Rubbish podcast, all in bite-sized episodes.
 From practical recycling tips to surprising waste facts and myth-busting insights, James and Robbie cut straight to the good stuff to help you waste less, recycle better, and see your bin in a whole new way.
-Praise for Talking Rubbish: "Toast this pair who are trying to make a difference one rubbish episode at a time" - The Independent “Eye-opening stuff and only rarely dry” - The Guardian "Who knew rubbish could be so interesting" - Radio Times "This podcast will make you smarter and greener" - The i "Full of handy, informative insights" - HeatThe Rubbish Collective Ltd Biological Sciences Science Social Sciences
+Praise for Talking Rubbish: "Toast this pair who are trying to make a difference one rubbish episode at a time" - The Independent “Eye-opening stuff and only rarely dry” - The Guardian "Who knew rubbish could be so interesting" - Radio Times "This podcast will make you smarter and greener" - The i "Full of handy, informative insights" - HeatThe Rubbish Collective Ltd Biological Sciences Daily Science Social Sciences

 Episodes

-• Are water filters recyclable?
+• Are disposable floss picks recyclable?

-This episode of Recycled Content, is the 'Rubbish or Not' from episode 58 of Talking Rubbish, which first aired on 4th September 2025.
+This episode of Recycled Content, is the 'Rubbish or Not' from episode 88 of Talking Rubbish, which first aired on 2nd April 2026.

 While every effort has been made to provide the most accurate information, recycling guidance changes quickly and some advice may become outdated over time.
 Always check with your local council for the rules that apply to recycling in your area.
 On the main Talking Rubbish podcast, we include an additions and corrections section where we update anything we may have got wrong.